gmlang/masterr/_posts/r/2019-02-13-RFP-part3-variables.md

 ## Variables can be reassigned.

-Variables can be reassigned an infinite number of times.
-This is called shadowing:
+Variables can be reassigned an unlimited number of times.
+This allows us to use variables just like how we use them in math:

 {% highlight r %}
 x = 6